Part 3 Emblem

 A functional brace is the difference between a body that absorbs force and a body that suffers from it.
 When the core is on, the entire system becomes a shield.
 When it is off, the system becomes exposed.

 III.
-THE FIELD DIAGNOSTIC: TRACING THE COLLAPSE
+TRACING THE COLLAPSE

 To master the Stability Anchor, you must recognize when the stakes of your Epicenter are pulling out of the ground.
 When the trunk stops doing its job, every other link in the chain starts compensating under pressure.